Photovoltaics: Subsidies and financing

-Financial incentives for photovoltaics, such as feed-in tariffs (FITs), have often been offered to electricity consumers to install and operate solar-electric generating systems, and in some countries such subsidies are the only way photovoltaics can remain economically profitable.
-In Germany FIT subsidies are generally around €0.13 above the normal retail price of a kWh (€0.05).
-PV FITs have been crucial for the adoption of the industry, and are available to consumers in over 50 countries as of 2011.
-Germany and Spain have been the most important countries regarding offering subsidies for PV, and the policies of these countries have driven demand in the past.
+Financial incentives for photovoltaics, such as feed-in tariffs (FITs), were often offered to electricity consumers to install and operate solar-electric generating systems, and in some countries such subsidies are the only way photovoltaics can remain economically profitable.
+PV FITs were crucial for early growth of photovoltaics.
+Germany and Spain were the most important countries offering subsidies for PV, and the policies of these countries drove demand.

 Some US solar cell manufacturing companies have repeatedly complained that the dropping prices of PV module costs have been achieved due to subsidies by the government of China, and the dumping of these products below fair market prices.
 US manufacturers generally recommend high tariffs on foreign supplies to allow them remain profitable.
 In response to these concerns, the Obama administration began to levy tariffs on US consumers of these products in 2012 to raise prices for domestic manufacturers.
-The USA, however, also subsidies the industry, offering consumers a 30% federal tax credit to purchase modules.
-In Hawaii federal and state subsidies chop off up to two thirds of the installation costs.
+The USA, however, also subsidies the industry.

 Some environmentalists have promoted the idea that government incentives should be used in order to expand the PV manufacturing industry to reduce costs of PV-generated electricity much more rapidly to a level where it is able to compete with fossil fuels in a free market.
 This is based on the theory that when the manufacturing capacity doubles, economies of scale will cause the prices of the solar products to halve.

-In many countries there is access to capital is lacking to develop PV projects.
-To solve this problem, securitization has been proposed to accelerate development of solar photovoltaic projects.
-For example, SolarCity offered the first U.S. asset-backed security in the solar industry in 2013.
+In many countries access to capital is lacking to develop PV projects.
+To solve this problem, securitization is sometimes used to accelerate development of solar photovoltaic projects.